Securing Heimdall

 Heimdall allows binding of certificates in two modes:

-- global: this type of private key with certificate is used by all proxies which don't have defined particular use certificate.
+• global: this type of private key with certificate is used by all proxies which don't have defined particular use certificate in configuration.
 In keystore can exist only one private key with certificate used as global use certificate.
 Global use certificate alias in keystore is "global_use_certificate".
 If global use certificate doesn't exist in keystore, it is going to be autogenerated by Heimdall server.

 Default Configuration